 If none of the previous fixes help solve your problem, try restarting the app or rebooting your phone.

-1. Double tap the home button to open multitasking, and swipe up to force the app to close.
-For iPhone X users and above, swipe up from the bottom of the screen and press on the screen when your finger is near the center to open multitasking view, and then swipe up on Safari to close it.
+- Swipe up from the bottom of the screen and press on the screen when your finger is near the center to open the multitasking view, and then swipe up on Safari to close it.
+This will reset Safari.